mathworks/MATLAB-Simulink-Challenge-Project-Hub/megatrends/Sustainability and Renewable Energy.md

 # Sustainability and Renewable Energy Challenge

-_Our Sustainability and Renewable Energy Challenge has ended, and we are now reviewing the fantastic submissions we received.
-The enthusiasm and innovation have been remarkable.
-Stay tuned!
-We are excited to soon announce the winners and award the prizes to the most outstanding solutions.
-Keep an eye on this **[page](https://www.mathworks.com/academia/student-challenge/sustainability-and-renewable-energy-challenge-2023.html)**_ for the upcoming announcement and to celebrate the achievements of our talented participants."
+_Our Sustainability and Renewable Energy Challenge has concluded.
+Selecting winners from the many excellent submissions was a challenging task.
+We are now excited to share the **list of winners [here](https://www.mathworks.com/academia/student-challenge/sustainability-and-renewable-energy-challenge-2023/winners.html)**.
+Join us in celebrating the achievements of our talented participants and the groundbreaking work they have presented in the realm of sustainability and renewable energy.
+Congratulations to all!_"

 ### Important Dates
 -	~~Now to January 5th: Register for a project from below~~
 -	~~January 5th, 2024: Submission deadline~~
--	January 30th, 2024: Winners announced
+-	~~January 30th, 2024: Winners announced~~

 ### Prizes
 -	1st place: $1,000